 They say that only a small portion of artists who graduate college with an art degree will ever have a gallery show after their thesis show.
 I don’t see painting as a career choice or as something that I could quit doing.
 I dropped out of college a few times and I tried other majors, like civil engineering, but I never stopped painting during my hiatuses.
 I’d go crazy if I wasn’t in the middle of painting something.
 I’m always working on a study or preparing something for a show.
 I think I’d be painting regardless of who or what for.

 Out of the fear that I would one day end up like Tom — studying an artform my whole life and never mastering it — I decided that it was time to start working with innovation instead of against it.
 This put me in a good position because I had trained for years as an atelier method painter, keeping my photography and painting separate.
-So when I started experimenting with painting from my photography, this was the first major breakthrough in my process.
+So when I started experimenting with painting in combination with my photography, this was the first major breakthrough in my process.
 The second breakthrough was Tom’s advice on the various uses of different whites and complimentary colors.
+Such as the using ivory white for the highlights on a face and using misty blue for the lights in the darker areas on a face, and then using flake white for all the middle tones.
+I continued experimenting.
 Sometimes I staged scenes, or created dioramas to work from.
 Little models of ships and animals make excellent reference resources.